PhilMiller520/Pokemon-Random-Decider/README.md

-As of 4/17/2023 the buttons for Solo and Ironmon challenges have been created and their message have been displayed. the check box for Kaizo and the pictures will be added soonish
+As of 4/17/2023 the buttons for Solo and Ironmon challenges have been created and their message have been displayed. the check box for Kaizo and the pictures will be added soonish At this time only pokemon generations 1 through 4 are covered.